 Molly’s just celebrated fifteen years in business, which means it’s finally getting banged up enough to come into its own as a proper pub.
 For a newcomer to town, the main draw here will be the people.
 Manager Mark Gardiner is a consummate and old-school barman, and he takes great care in hiring cordial staff who are fluent in (at least) Japanese and English.
 In no time at all, you’ll be treated like an old friend.

 Far more successfully than most places, Molly’s manages to bring together Japanese and non-Japanese customers in an atmosphere that lends itself to relaxed, comfortable interaction.
 Some come to watch the baseball, soccer (English and international), or rugby playing on screens around the pub.
 Some come for the food, either old favorites off the regular menu or the pub’s many seasonal and unique items.
 Some come because there’s no smoking (until 9 pm, at any rate), and others use the pub as a jumping-off point for a night out in the lively Nagarekawa drinking district that sprawls eastward to the Kyobashi River.
 But whatever brings you in, you’re likely to find yourself lingering longer than you’d planned.

 In addition to the regular goings-on, Molly’s frequently makes room for live musicians, often excellent.
-When the Hiroshima Carp are on a roll, the pub is one of the best places in town to watch the game while you eat, and of course no place in town can match the Saint Patrick’s Day festivities here.
+When the Hiroshima Carp are on a roll, the pub is one of the best places in town to watch the game while you eat, and of course, no place in the city can match the Saint Patrick’s Day festivities here.
 It’s worth following the pub on Facebook for updates about events or specials.

 All photos courtesy of the author